Jurassic Park video games: Jurassic World: Archipelago

+Set just before the events of the 2015 film, Jurassic World: Archipelago features a detailed recreation of Isla Nublar and the entire Muertes Archipelago ("The Five Deaths"), in their intended locations off the west coast of Costa Rica.
+This is the first Jurassic franchise game that allows for unlimited exploration of the islands and their structures and prehistoric animals, both in airplanes and on the ground.
+It includes a fully realized Jurassic World theme park, animated dinosaurs and flying reptiles, as well as the abandoned "Site B" facilities on Isla Sorna.
+Key components of the 3D art and sound design were created from archival sources provided by Universal Games & Digital Platforms.
+Additional features include themed aircraft liveries and gameplay activities like VIP transport, guided tours, and rescue missions.

+JW: Archipelago connects players to the real-world representation of MSFS 2024 with a themed VIP terminal at Juan Santamaría International Airport and the MV Nublar ferry landing pier, both in Costa Rica.

 Other games

 Characters and settings from Jurassic World appear in the 2015 crossover toys-to-life video game Lego Dimensions.
 Online slot developer Microgaming released Jurassic World, a slot game for desktop and mobile devices, on June 20, 2017.

-A virtual reality video game titled VRSE Jurassic World was created by Skyrocket, LLC.
+A virtual reality game titled VRSE Jurassic World was created by Skyrocket, LLC.
 In the United States, the game was released for iOS on August 8, 2017, while an Android version was released the following month.

+Jurassic World VR Expedition, another virtual reality game, launched in June 2018.
+It is exclusive to the Dave & Buster's chain, and debuted at all 114 locations in the U.S. The game uses HTC Vive headsets and supports up to four players, and takes place after the events of the first Jurassic World film.
+As park rangers, players are tasked with rounding up dinosaurs that broke free during the film.
+The in-game dinosaurs were developed using digital models created by Industrial Light & Magic for the films.
+Jurassic World VR Expedition was well received.

 In August 2020, Mojang Studios released a Jurassic World-themed package of downloadable content (DLC) for its online game Minecraft.

 An iOS and Android mobile game, Jurassic World Primal Ops, was developed by Behaviour Interactive.
 It is an action-adventure game viewed from a top-down perspective.
 The player traverses North America rescuing dinosaurs from poachers, mercenaries, and science research.
 Rescued dinosaurs become battle companions, each with their own ability.
 The game received a soft launch in certain countries in January 2022, and was officially released on June 30, 2022.

+Jurassic Park: Classic Games Collection

+In 2023, Limited Run Games announced plans to re-release several games to commemorate the 30th anniversary of the original Jurassic Park film.
+Jurassic Park: Classic Games Collection is a compilation of the following games: